drolsen/webpack-favicons/README.md

 ### Tests

 Webpack Favicons comes with one `test`.
-These helps ensure that both favicons get written to disk and that link tags are injected into any HTML assets within the larger webpack build process.
+These helps ensure that both favicons get written to disk and that link tags are injected into any HTML assets within the larger Webpack build process.

 Simply run `npm run test` or `yarn test` from the root of the plugin to run test.